 Generally, a recipient MUST agree before any payments can be paid to a third party.
-If the recipient does not have the legal capacity to agree (e.g. because of mental disability), the Secretary may direct payments be made to a third party, provided it is in the best interests of the recipient.
+If the recipient does not have the legal capacity to agree (for example, because of mental disability), the Secretary may direct payments be made to a third party, provided it is in the best interests of the recipient.
 This is usually done by appointing a nominee (1.1.N.80), using the relevant form.

 Examples: A recipient may direct their payments to:

 Act reference: SS(Admin)Act section 123A to section 123S Nominees

 The Commonwealth has the right to recover:

 - social security debts under SSAct Part 5.2

 - a person’s tax-related liability, a judgment debt for a tax-related liability, costs for such a judgment debt, or an amount that a court has ordered the person to pay to the Commissioner following their conviction for an offence against a taxation law, by requiring the Secretary to make deductions from the social security payments payable to that person under section 238 of the SS(Admin)Act and Subdivision 260-A in Schedule 1 of the Taxation Administration Act 1953, AND